What is Compulsive Buying Disorder?

 People suffering from CBD may be willing to admit that their shopping behavior is a problem.
 However, they often experience guilt or shame associated with shopping, leading them to attempt to hide their behavior.
 Deceptive shopping behavior can make it hard for loved ones to identify CBD in its early stages.
 Some warning signs to watch for include:

 - Impulse buying of items that the sufferer doesn’t need

 - Shopping by themselves

 - Using shopping as a way to cope with negative emotions

-CBD can first appear at any time of life, but it most often initially appears in early adulthood.
-Onset of the disorder often happens when the sufferer becomes financially independent and is able to obtain credit on their own.
+CBD can first appear at any time of life, but it most often occurs in the late teenage years or early adulthood.
+The onset of the disorder often happens when the sufferer becomes financially independent and can obtain credit on their own.

 How Is Compulsive Buying Disorder Diagnosed?

 CBD is not recognized by the Diagnostic and Statistical Manual of Mental Disorders (DSM) as a diagnosable disorder, so there are no official diagnostic criteria for the disorder.
-To determine whether CBD is present, a mental health practitioner is likely to interview the patient about their shopping behaviors and their feelings before and after shopping.
+However, to determine whether CBD is present, a mental health practitioner will likely interview the patient about their shopping behaviors and feelings before and after shopping.
 The process will also usually include assessments to look for other mental health disorders.